rafioly/scrabble-calculator/backend/README.md

 ## Running the Backend in Development

-To run the backend in a local development environment, follow these steps:
+To run the backend on your local machine for development, it is recommended to use the `local` Spring profile.
+This allows you to easily manage database connections without modifying the main configuration files.

+1.  **Configure your local database connection:**
+    Open the `src/main/resources/application-local.yml` file.
+Verify that the `spring.datasource.url` property and other credentials match your local PostgreSQL setup.

+2.  **Run the application with the `local` profile:**
-1.  **Navigate to this directory** (`/backend`) in your terminal.
+    Navigate to this directory (`/backend`) in your terminal and run the following command:

-2.  **Run the application** using the Gradle wrapper:

     ```sh
-    ./gradlew bootRun
+    ./gradlew bootRun --args='--spring.profiles.active=local'
     ```

-This will start the Spring Boot application, and the API will be accessible at [http://localhost:8080](http://localhost:8080) by default.
+This command starts the Spring Boot application and tells it to apply the settings from `application-local.yml`.
+The API will be accessible at [http://localhost:8080](http://localhost:8080) by default.

 ### Prerequisites

 - **Java 21** must be installed on your machine.
-- **A PostgreSQL database** must be running and accessible to the application.
-You will need to configure the database connection details in `src/main/resources/application.properties` to match your local setup.
+- **A PostgreSQL database** must be running and accessible to the application as configured in `application-local.yml`.

 ---